guns/vim-clojure-static/README.markdown

   [`rainbow_parentheses.vim`](https://github.com/kien/rainbow_parentheses.vim)
   is an excellent replacement.

-* Insert mode completion is provided for special forms and public vars in `clojure.core`.
-If you are looking for more comprehensive completions, please consider using an interactive development plugin listed below.
+* Basic insert mode completion is provided for special forms and public vars in `clojure.core`.
+It is bound to both the `'omnifunc'` and `'completefunc'` options, which can be invoked with the insert mode mappings `<C-X><C-O>` and `<C-X><C-U>` respectively.

+  For more comprehensive completions, consider using an interactive development plugin listed below.

 Interactive Clojure Development Plugins
 =======================================